eLearning Requirements

 - Navigating and finding information on the Internet

-- Using Canvas
+- Using the Canvas learning management system

 - Using email and/or the Canvas Inbox